raytiley/raytiley.github.com/_posts/2015-02-26-the-evolution-of-injecting-services-in-ember.markdown

 });
 {% endhighlight %}

 There are lots of different knobs that can be dialed in here.
-For instance the default behavior is we get a sigleton logger, meaning that all the logger properties will be the same accross routes, controllers, and components.
+For instance the default behavior is we get a singleton logger, meaning that all the logger properties will be the same across routes, controllers, and components.
 We could change this.
 For more details read the [api docs](http://emberjs.com/api/classes/Ember.Application.html#method_register).
 So what's wrong with this approach?
 Nothing in particular, I actually quite like it.
 There are a few things to be aware of however.

 Notice I didn't need to declare a `logger` property on my `PostsViewRoute`.
 The `logger` property is injected onto all my routes whether I like it or not.
 I find it good practice to declare my injected properties with `null` (`logger: null`).
 I spent a long time once debugging an injected property conflicting with another property.
-By declaring it explictly I prevent myself from acciedently using that name for something else.
+By declaring it explicitly I prevent myself from accidentally using that name for something else.

 Another thing about this approach is it can be a bit tedious to limit your injections.
 Something like logging we want everywhere, but that's not always the case.
-You can [configure inject](http://emberjs.com/api/classes/Ember.Application.html#method_inject) a bunch, but if your lazy its easy just to give all the routes something that maybe only one or two of them need.
+You can [configure inject](http://emberjs.com/api/classes/Ember.Application.html#method_inject) a bunch, but if your lazy it is easy just to give all the routes something that maybe only one or two of them need.

 ## Meet Ember.inject.service and Ember.inject.controller